Liover Peguero Preview, Player Props: Pirates vs. Royals

 - The pitching staff for the Royals has a collective 8.2 K/9, the fifth-worst in MLB.

-- The Royals have a 5.17 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.18).

-- Royals pitchers combine to give up 171 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- The Royals are sending Ragans (5-4) to the mound to make his seventh start of the season.
-He is 5-4 with a 3.81 ERA and 71 strikeouts in 59 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.